maoxuxu/GZclassifier/README.md

-The code implementation of GZclassifier.
+The code implementation of text classification.